Our campaign.

 How we did it.

-In the first phase, we brought 40 young Greens from all over Europe to Croatia in the spring of 2025.
+First, we brought 40 young Greens from all over Europe to our European Lab in Croatia in the spring of 2025.
 For three days, we reevaluated what social justice is and how we can reshape that definition to make it as inclusive as possible.
-There will be two follow-up activities: the Summer Camp and the Young Green Academy.
+In July, during a 6-day Summer Camp in Poland, 50 young Europeans learnt what are policies and how they affect our lives; then, based on the definition of Social Justice created in our event in Croatia, they assessed real policies at the regional and national level.
+Finally, we used all these knowledge to create our own policy proposals through online workshops during the 4-month online Young Green Academy.

 💚